sgunadhya/blog/posts/dato-blog-series-on-testing-machine-learning-models.rst

 5. `Validation and offline Testing`_
    She throws light on Boostrapping, Jack-knifing resampling techniques for Validation Testing.

+6. `Online A/B Testing`_
+   She throws light on the basics of A/B testing and its pitfalls.

 .. _`previous post`: tdd-machine-learning.html
 .. _`Dato Blog`: http://blog.dato.com/